-The main function of the Large Intestine (‘Da Chang’ ~ ‘Great Intestine’) is to receive the remains of food sent down from the small intestine, absorb the good fluid from it and send the solid waste to be excreted.
+The main function of the Large Intestine in TCM (‘Da Chang’ ~ ‘Great Intestine’) is to receive the remains of food sent down from the small intestine, absorb the good fluid from it and send the solid waste to be excreted.
 On another level, this also applies to our emotional wellbeing and those holding onto old feelings or going through intense periods of emotional upheaval such as grief will find that their bowel movements will become irregular of difficult.

 Paired with the Lung, both are related to the element of Metal and the season of Autumn with the Large Intestine most active between 5-7am.
-The Large Intestine is charged with allowing us to move on, to facilitate free and fluid movement – on both an emotional and physical level.
+The Large Intestine in TCM is charged with allowing us to move on, to facilitate free and fluid movement – on both an emotional and physical level.
 The natural movement of Large Intestine Qi is downwards, like that of the Lung Qi.
 When both move down, there is a natural transformation and movement of substances in the body and thus our energy and digestive systems have a good chance of functioning well.

 When the Qi of the large intestine becomes impaired we suffer constipation.
 The Large Intestine is also prone to issues of heat retention (Yang Ming or Yang Brightness) and to reduce fever, herbs or acupoints can be used to promote bowel movement (thus helping to reduce fever).